gioblu/PJON_ASK/README.md

   PJON network(12, NOT_USED, 123);
 ```

 Take in consideration that in simplex mode is impossible to know if the receiver got the right message.
-This happens because you don't have on the transmitter module a receiver module able to hear the `ACK`, for this reason if one of the pins are `NOT_USED` PJON_ASK runs in simplex mode not sending `ACK` and not checking if the channel is used.
+This happens because you don't have on the transmitter side a receiver module able to hear the `ACK`, for this reason if one of the pins are `NOT_USED` PJON_ASK runs in simplex mode not sending `ACK` and not checking if the channel is used.

 ## Transmit data